Visual Arts Department

 The Every-Child-Holistic-Programme seeks to bring out the latent potential in our students.
 In Visual Art, this is developed through our Every-Child-an-Artist (ECAA) programme.

 Encouraging questioning & investigating is key to developing an inquiring mind in the students.
-In Semester 1, all Primary Five students work on a given theme with their art teacher, where they unfold their thinking and interpretation during art discussions and material play, generating ideas and experimenting with an array of materials and techniques to create their masterpieces.
-Their artworks and documentation of their learning are showcased in the Primary Five Every-Child-an-Artist group exhibition launched in Endeavour Art Gallery in Semester 2.
+Our Primary Five students work on a given theme with their art teachers, where they unfold their thinking and interpretation during art discussions and material play, generating ideas and experimenting with an array of materials and techniques to create their masterpieces.

-Here’s a snapshot of a P5ECAA Exhibition, ‘Magical Wonderland @EDP’.
+Here’s a snapshot of one of our P5ECAA Exhibitions – ‘Magical Wonderland @EDP’.

 Through this collaboration, our students contributed in a small way to advocate care for the environment by reusing and upcycling bottles to create aesthetically beautiful artworks that can be enjoyed by many.
 A pre-assembly talk was also presented by these young artists to share this community engagement initiative with their peers in school to inculcate a greater awareness about care for the environment.